worldbiomusic/openai-pw/README.md

 ```cmd
 pip install openai opaw
 ```
 2. Create a `open-api-key.txt` file and insert [your api key](https://platform.openai.com/account/api-keys) into the file.
+Or set an environment variable with the name `OPENAI_API_KEY`.
 3. Write a demo code and play with ChatGPT.
 ```py
 from opaw.examples.basic import loop_chat